 A blended RFUR project is assigned compliance status "Not Yet Applicable" if it has not yet been operational for a complete calendar year.
-There are three CHP fuel cell projects in this category.
+There is one IC engine project in this category.

 Historically, a summary of projects and a compliance assessment was attempted for projects not yet operational for a complete calendar year.
-In this report, information about projects not yet subject to compliance determination requirements is presented exclusively in Table.
-Furthermore, as the number of projects no longer under warranty has grown over time, summary information about these projects will no longer be presented in this section.
+In this report, information about projects not yet subject to compliance determination requirements is presented exclusively in Table 5.
+Furthermore, as the number of projects no longer under warranty has grown over time, summary information about these projects is no longer presented in this section.

-A summary of the 10 blended RFUR projects with active warranties during this reporting period, including those lacking a full year's operational experience, is presented in Table 6.
+A summary of the 10 blended RFUR projects with active warranties during this reporting period, including those lacking a full year's operational experience, is presented in Table 5.